voormedia/ec2-snapshot/README.md

 By default, EC2-snapshot will attempt to create snapshots of all volumes mounted on the current instance.
-In case you only need snapshots of the data volumes, which could be a valid case when using Chef, you can easily specify that by using the `--volume-type` argument:
+In case you only need snapshots of the data volumes, which could be a valid case when using Chef, you can easily specify that by using the `--volume-type` option:

 	ec2-snapshot --aws-access-key ACCESS_KEY --aws-secret-access-key KEY --aws-region us-west-1 --volume-type data

-For a complete list of supported arguments, please execute
+For a complete list of supported options, please execute

 	ec2-snapshot -h